 - advisory and consulting firms

 Some MRE graduates may choose to set off on their own entrepreneurial path.
-Others may decide to return to the organization prior attending the MRE program, but with opportunities for promotion and new directions based on their MRE degree.
+Others may decide to return to the organization where they worked prior to attending the MRE program but with opportunities for promotion and new directions based on their MRE degree.

 Yes.
 Applicants must possess a bachelor’s or equivalent degree.
 At least two years of professional experience in real estate or related fields (urban planning, urban design, architecture, landscape architecture, etc.) are preferred.